TURBINES CREATING ELECTRICITY

 POWERFUL FACTS

-• The Plant Consists Of 74 Three-Phase Generators
+- The Plant Consists of 74 Three-Phase Generators

-• Each 60-Cycle Generator Operates At 4400volts, 180rpm And 600-850kva (600kva Can Power Two Big Box Stores).
+- Each 60-Cycle Generator Operates At 4400volts, 180rpm And 600-850kva (600kva Can Power Two Big Box Stores).

-• With 20ft Of Headwaters From The Upper To The Lower St. Mary’s River, The Output Is 772-935 Horsepower.
+- With 20ft Of Headwaters From The Upper To The Lower St. Mary’s River, The Output Is 772-935 Horsepower.

-• Three Manufacturers (No Longer In Existence) Built The Turbines.
+- Three Manufacturers (No Longer In Existence) Built The Turbines.
 Many Replacement Parts Are Now Machined In-House.

-• Canal Water Velocity Is 7-10ft Per Second Or 5-7mph
+- Canal Water Velocity Is 7-10ft Per Second or 5-7mph

-• A 12-Person Team Oversees The Plant.
+- A 12-Person Team Oversees The Plant.

-• The Plant Generates 25-30 Megawatts Of Electricity On Average, Or About 225 Million Kilowatt-Hours, Annually.
+- The Plant Generates 25-30 Megawatts Of Electricity On Average, Or About 225 Million Kilowatt-Hours, Annually.

-• It Produces One-Fifth Of The Power In The Eastern U.P.
+- It Produces One-Fifth Of The Power In The Eastern U.P.

-• Renewable Hydroelectric Power Accounts For 35% Of Our Power.
+- Renewable Hydroelectric Power Accounts For 35% Of Our Power.

-• The Plant Produces 20% And An Additional 15% Is Generated From The U.S. Army Corps Of Engineers Hydro Plant.
+- The Plant Produces 20% And An Additional 15% Is Generated From The U.S. Army Corps Of Engineers Hydro Plant.

-• Most Of The Heat Needed For The Building During Winter Is Generated By Itself
+- Most Of The Heat Needed For The Building During Winter Is Generated By Itself

-• The Plant Is Allocated Water Every Month By The International Joint Commission (IJC) For Use In Power Generation.
-The IJC Controls The Levels
+- The Plant Is Allocated Water Every Month By The International Joint Commission (IJC) For Use In Power Generation.
+The IJC Controls The Levels Of Lake Superior And The Lower Great Lakes.

-• The Plant Increases Electricity Production When The Demand For Electricity Is Highest (8am – 10pm) And Reduces Production At All Other Times.
+- The Plant Increases Electricity Production When The Demand For Electricity Is Highest (8am – 10pm) And Reduces Production At All Other Times.

-• Cloverland Electric Cooperative Serves The Eastern U.P.
+- Cloverland Electric Cooperative Serves The Eastern U.P.
 Including All Neighboring Islands.
-The Annual Energy Use Of This Region Is

-• Cloverland Electric Cooperative is a not-for-profit, member-owned electric utility established in 1938.
+- Cloverland Electric Cooperative is a not-for-profit, member-owned electric utility established in 1938.

-LAKE SUPERIOR STATE UNIVERSITY AQUATIC RESEARCH LAB
+LAKE SUPERIOR STATE UNIVERSITY CFRE FISH HATCHERY

 Photo by jean wimmerlin on Unsplash